Zellic/solidity-parser/docs/source/getstarted/quickstart.rst

 Quick Consistent Hashes
 ^^^^^^^^^^^^^^^^^^^^^^^

-Often we want to use nodes as keys in dicts so we need a hash function.
+Often we want to use nodes as keys in dicts, so we need a hash function.
 Python dataclasses don't support this for definitions with mutable attributes or lists but SOLP does.
-Let's find which variables are set by which functions
+Let's find which variables are set by which functions.

 .. code-block:: python